tdrz/tdrz/README.md

 - :tv: Developed a physical-store [display solution](https://www.digitec.ch/en/page/1000-raspberry-pi-and-why-the-7-display-was-sold-out-1870) (with Rasperry Pis♥) while at [digitec](https://digitec.ch/) - [galaxus](https://galaxus.ch/).
 It is still running in 10 locations across Switzerland.

 I'm open to doing interesting work!
-I'm based in Luzern, Switzerland.
 Reach out at my gh handle dot zaharia dot ch.

 <!--
 **tdrz/tdrz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.